 But before you hand your tablet over, there are a number of precautions you should consider taking to stop young ones accidentally buying new apps, for example, or visiting websites you’d rather they stayed away from.

-Don't trust your child or grandchild with your tablet?
-Read our guide to the best tablets for children.
+Read our guide to the best tablets for children

 So how can you make your iPad childproof?